lukepuplett/evoq-ethereum-eas/README.md

 - Type-safe EAS primitives
 - Easy integration with existing Ethereum applications
 - Built on top of Evoq.Blockchain and Evoq.Ethereum
+- Support for both regular and delegated attestations
+- Comprehensive attestation querying and validation
+- Built-in timestamping support

 ## Target Frameworks